List of Dhammakaya branches

-Wat Paknam Bhasicharoen
+Background and scope

-Wat Paknam Bhasicharoen (วัดปากน้ำภาษีเจริญ, RTGS: Wat Paknam Phasicharoen) is a royal wat ('temple') located in Phasi Charoen district, Bangkok, at the Chao Phraya River.
-The temple underwent a major change after Luang Pu Sodh Candasaro became abbot, from a temple with only thirteen monks that was nearly abandoned, to a prosperous center of education and meditation practice with five hundred monks (the highest in Thailand at the time) and hundreds of mae chi.
-It is a large and popular temple, and is the origin of the Dhammakaya tradition.
+Wat Paknam Bhasicharoen is a royal wat in Phasi Charoen district, Bangkok.
+The temple was transformed after Luang Pu Sodh became abbot in 1916, growing from an almost abandoned temple with thirteen monks into a major centre of Buddhist education and meditation practice with hundreds of monks and mae chi.
+It is widely identified as the origin of the Dhammakaya tradition.